 Moving to Monaco

-Many expats moving to Monaco expect nothing but a playground for the rich and famous.
-While this aspect of the country is certainly at the forefront of its culture, it is also possible to live a 'normal' middle-class existence.
+Many expats moving to Monaco often expect nothing but a playground for the rich and famous.
+While this aspect of the country is certainly at the forefront of its culture, it's also possible to live a 'normal' middle-class existence.
 Whether expats are moving to Monaco to start a business, retire in a peaceful countryside or work in the luxury industry, Monaco has a lot to offer.

-Monaco has long been an attractive destination for those seeking a life of luxurious living.
-Its temperate Mediterranean climate and favourable income tax laws have meant that the state has become a haven for businesses and the super-rich.
+Monaco has long been an attractive destination for those seeking a life of luxury.
+Its temperate Mediterranean climate and favourable income tax laws have meant that the state has become a haven for businesses and the wealthy.

 The economy is largely based on tourism and luxury living.
 Golf courses, stunning beaches, yachting, ski resorts and an abundance of international cultural and sporting events occur all year round.
 The famous casino of Monte Carlo attracts many tourists each year.